How Alex Turner (and Stanley Kubrick) predicted the "space hotel"

 The whole Tranquility Base Hotel & Casino concept seems to have come from a scene in 2001 where the character Dr Heywood Floyd is making a trip to Clavius Base on the moon, where a mysterious black monolith has been found.

 Floyd stops over at a space station before making his way to Clavius - and spends the layover in the lobby of Space Station Five’s very own Hilton Hotel.
 All very futuristic and all very 1960s at the same time.

-Alex Turner told Radio X: “The album artwork started from a picture that I saw of someone in the art department of 2001: A Space Odyssey, building the set for the Hilton on the moon.
+Alex Turner told Radio X back when the record was released: “The album artwork started from a picture that I saw of someone in the art department of 2001: A Space Odyssey, building the set for the Hilton on the moon.
 At this point, we’d already decided to call the album Tranquility Base Hotel & Casino, so we began to think of things that may be in the lobby of this place.

 “The thing that I became most obsessed with that there was a model of the place inside the lobby.
 That’s where I focused most of my attention and time, not figuring out what the place itself looked like, but what the model of the place in the lobby would.
 I made the model.”

 “Technological advances / Really bloody get me in the mood / Pull me in close on a crisp eve, baby / Kiss me underneath the moon's side boob.”

 Meanwhile, in The Shining, Jack Torrance (played by Jack Nicholson) takes on the job of a caretaker for a huge hotel over the winter… and realises there’s something evil hidden in the walls of the building.

 Hotels, cosmic travel and trips into inner space - they’re all mixed up into the song and video for Tranquility Base Hotel & Casino.